Experiences & Amenities

 The amphitheater is located centrally in the campground and is used for interpretive programs year round.
 Please contact the ranger station for more details.

 Swim, sun, beachcomb for sea beans and watch shorebirds along 3.2 miles of quiet, white quartz sand beaches with the emerald waters of the Gulf of Mexico lapping on the shore.
-A tram running every 2 hours starting at 9 AM will take you to the beach or if you choose you can walk or bike a half-mile along the path to the beach.
-Beach carts can be rented for $10 for 24 hours; $6 for each additional day.
-Kayaks can be rented for the day for $55.
-Stop by the Campground Store to make arrangements.
+A tram running every two hours starting at 9 a.m. will take you to the beach or if you choose you can walk or bike a half-mile along the path to the beach.

 Concession and Restaurant

-Pets are allowed at Topsail Hill and must be well behaved and on a six-foot leash at all times.
-Pets are not allowed in cabins or on the beach.
+Pets are allowed and must be well behaved and on a six-foot leash at all times.
+Pets while on a six foot or smaller leash may enjoy any of the 15 miles of hiking trails within the park.
+Pets are not allowed in cabins/ bungalows.
+Pets are also not allowed on the beach, tram or boardwalks or in buildings, the dunes or lakes/ponds.

 The park offers two small pavilions for use which are located at Campbell Lake for visitors to enjoy.
 Visitors must enter through the main park entrance off of Hwy 30-A and hike to the picnic area.